deadlyvipers/dojo_rules/introduction.md

-My name is Mark, my favorite Code School path is JavaScript.
+My name is Mark, and my favorite Code School path is JavaScript.